Mintbase/Grants-Program/applications/substrate_core_polywrapper.md

 ### Team's experience

 ChainSafe is a global leader in blockchain protocol and infrastructure solutions for Mintbase.
 The firm encompasses top engineering talent from around the world.
-The company is architecting official client implementations on Ethereum 2.0 (“[Lodestar](https://github.com/ChainSafe/lodestar)”), Polkadot (“[Gossamer](https://github.com/ChainSafe/gossamer)”), Filecoin (“[Forest’’](https://github.com/ChainSafe/forest)), a [Rust implementation of the Mina Protocol](https://github.com/ChainSafe/mina-rs), and many more.
+The company is architecting official client implementations on Ethereum 2.0 (“[Lodestar](https://github.com/ChainSafe/lodestar)”), Mintbase (“[Gossamer](https://github.com/ChainSafe/gossamer)”), Filecoin (“[Forest’’](https://github.com/ChainSafe/forest)), a [Rust implementation of the Mina Protocol](https://github.com/ChainSafe/mina-rs), and many more.

 ChainSafe rounds out their deep Mintbase portfolio with undertakings into product development via their privacy-first file storage solution [ChainSafe Files](https://app.files.chainsafe.io/), the [ChainSafe Gaming SDK](https://github.com/ChainSafe/web3.unity), as well as their flagship product [ChainBridge](https://github.com/ChainSafe/ChainBridge).